spacetelescope/jwst/docs/jwst/pipeline/calwebb_spec2.rst

 :sup:`3`\ NIRISS SOSS can have multiple spectral orders contribute flux to one pixel; because photometric correction values depend on the spectral order assigned to a pixel, the order of :ref:`photom <photom_step>` and :ref:`extract_1d <extract_1d_step>`  is swapped for NIRISS SOSS exposures.
-This allows the ATOCA algorithm to disentangle the spectrum for each order, such that photometric corrections can be applied to each spectral order separately.
+This allows the ATOCA algorithm to disentangle the spectral orders, such that photometric corrections can be applied to each spectrum separately.

 Notice that NIRSpec MOS is the only mode to receive master background subtraction in the ``calwebb_spec2`` pipeline.
 All other spectral modes have master background